richardjj27/RJVMMetaMove/README.md

 Migrate a list of VMs from one cluster to another (including cross vCenter) preserving tags and custom attributes.

 - LogFile - Output log file.
 - VCenterList - List of vCenter servers to be processed.
-1. Servers
+(Servers)

-- VMListFile - CSV list of VMs to be moved .
+- VMListFile - CSV list of VMs to be moved.
+(SourceVM,TargetVMHost,TargetNetwork,TargetDatastore)
-1. SourceVM
-2. TargetVMHost
-3. TargetNetwork
-4. TargetDatastore

 ## *RJVMMetaDataMove.psm1*
 ### Get-RJVMMetaData